business-science/tibbletime/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results

+On win-builder there were 2 errors and 1 warning, all related to a timezone error, "Evaluation error: Unrecognized timezone: "Europe/Berlin"."
+I do not think that this is caused by tibbletime.

-There were no ERRORs, WARNINGs or NOTEs.
+Otherwise there were no ERRORs, WARNINGs or NOTEs.

     R CMD check results
     0 errors | 0 warnings | 0 note